 Where are the ZAP workshops held?

-ZAP workshops currently run in central London during term time only (weekdays).
-We are currently planning dates for the autumn term.
-Occasionally we are able to offer these workshops in other areas of the country, subject to interest.
-To be notified when dates are available in your area please complete the online enquiry form or email email@example.com
+ZAP workshops currently run on weekdays in central London during term time only.
+We can occasionally offer workshops in other areas of the country, subject to interest.
+To register your interest for when other dates are available in your area please complete the online enquiry form or email email@example.com.

 When do ZAP workshops run?

 ZAP workshops take place on weekdays (typically Tuesdays and Thursdays) during school term time.

 What time do the ZAP workshops start and finish?